intel-analytics/ipex-llm/ppml/services/bigdl-kms/README.md

 ### 2. Root Key with Secret Sharing

-User calls [rotate API firstly, which lets the KMS server to generate the root key in its safe memory.
+User calls [rotate](#1-rotate-root-key) API firstly, which lets the KMS server to generate the root key in its safe memory.
 Next, the KMS server will apply [Shamir Secret Sharing](https://en.wikipedia.org/wiki/Secret_sharing) to split the root key into shares, and send them to end user.

 Here, the original root key will never goes of TEE.
-If the server crashed, user is allowed to call [recover][#5-initliz] API, and send 3/5 of the shares he received previously, and this will recover the original key at server.
+If the server crashed, user is allowed to call [recover][#7-recover-root-key] API, and send 3/5 of the shares he received previously, and this will recover the original key at server.

 ## Start on Kubernetes